inerciapt/2020_inercia_pt/README.md

 Invite people to give demo making related seminars on the days leading up to Inércia

 List of people:
-* ps teach yourself demoscene in 14 days (10 september)
+* ps teach yourself demoscene in 14 days (13 september)
-* evvvvil about doing 4k intros (pinged on discord, maybe on 12 september)
+* evvvvil about doing 4k intros (pinged on discord, figuring out dates)
 * virgill about 4klang / 64klang (pinged on discord)
 * noby about oidos (pinged on discord)
 * ~~hoffman wavesaber (cant)~~
 * ~~gargaj conspiracy synth (cant before function, re-ping after function)~~
 * ~~ascii/ansi dipswitch (cant)~~
 * ascii/ansi truck
-* ascii/ansi cransky
+* ascii/ansi cransky (pinged on discord)
-* ascii/ansi ne7
+* ascii/ansi ne7 (pinged on twitter)
 * yx about executable graphics (pinged on discord, thinking about it)
 * iq about executable graphics (pinged on discord, thinking about it)
 * made about photo/graphics (pinged on discord)